mrdjohnson/llm-x/README.md

 ## Getting started

-Clone the project, and run `npm install` in the root directory
+Clone the project, and run `yarn` in the root directory

-`npm run dev` starts a local instance and opens up a browser tab under https:// (for PWA reasons)
+`yarn dev` starts a local instance and opens up a browser tab under https:// (for PWA reasons)

 ## Goals